Burmese desktop publishing and typesetting services

 Adelphi are Burmese desktop publishing (DTP) and translation specialists.

-All Burmese desktop publishing is handled in-house and includes the production of brochures, packaging, manuals and other printed materials.
+All the Burmese desktop publishing is handled in-house by our own typesetting studio and includes the production of brochures, packaging, manuals and other print materials.

 Burmese desktop publishing service

 Adelphi has its own in-house desktop publishing studio providing Burmese desktop publishing (DTP).
 All our Burmese desktop publishing is handled in-house and carried out by our own typesetting department.
 Adelphi Translations have been producing Burmese desktop publishing for over 20 years.
 We produce all kinds of Burmese desktop publishing materials including corporate brochures, packaging, business cards, posters and manuals, not just in Burmese but also in over 100 other languages.
 Adelphi offers a complete Burmese desktop publishing and typesetting localisation service to its customers

 We currently produce financial reports every month in Burmese (Myanmar).

 The Burmese or Myanmar script uses diacritics to represent sounds, these diacritics must be rendered correctly.

 Adelphi works for companies and organisations such as Disney, Vidal Sassoon, and Jaguar Land Rover, to list a few.
 Plus international aid agencies such as Amnesty International, Refugee Action, UNICEF and the Refugee Council as well as many translation agencies and publishing companies all over the world.

 - Bulgarian Proofreading